Teaching about Prayer

 One of the MOST IMPORTANT INSIGHTS I’ve learned about leading children in prayer.

 Supplement your prayers with other non-verbal forms of expression.

-In the Workshop Rotation Model for Sunday School, each week the kids are learning the story through a different teaching medium: computers, art, video, drama, cooking, games, etc.
+Example: In the Workshop Rotation Model for Sunday School, each week the kids are learning the story through a different teaching medium: computers, art, video, drama, cooking, games, etc.

 Whatever workshop we were in, often, we would incorporate that workshop’s medium to do our praying through:

 - If we’re in the Art Workshop, the prayer would include some form of artistic expression.